Tshepisomorite/Tshepisomorite/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Getting a job
+- 🔭 I’m currently working on ...Being a professional Software Developer
-- 🌱 I’m currently learning ...Node.js
+- 🌱 I’m currently learning ...Node.js and React
 - 👯 I’m looking to collaborate on ...Node.js and React
 - 🤔 I’m looking for help with ...Anything web development
 - 💬 Ask me about ...Anything